Court of Auditors (Spain): Court of Auditors Prosecutor's Office

-The Court of Auditors Prosecutor's Office functionally reports to the Attorney General and is composed of the Chief Prosecutor (member of the Plenum of the Court), and the Prosecuting Attorneys.
+The Court of Auditors Prosecutor's Office functionally reports to the Prosecutor General and is composed of a Chief Prosecutor (member of the Plenum of the Court), and several prosecutors.
 The Prosecutor of the Court of Auditors is appointed by the Government.

 The Court of Auditors Prosecutors’ Office is responsible for being heard in audit procedures before final approval and issue its opinion on the General State Accounts and the other reports, memoranda, motions and memos of the Court of Auditors, being able to request the adoption of the measures that it deems appropriate in order to assign liability for the financial responsibilities that may result; take notice of all the audit procedures and court proceedings being dealt with in the Court of Auditors for the purpose of clarifying the possible financial liabilities arising from them and bringing an action for accounting liability and deducting the claims of this nature in the repayment for debtor balance proceedings and in the auditing of accounts.